benhoyt/juju-docs/sdk/how-to-add-secrets-to-a-charm.md

 In secrets terminology, we call the database the **owner** of a secret, and the web server its **observer**.

-Starting from the owner, let's see what changes are necessary to the codebase to switch from this relation-data credentials exchange mechanism to one backed by the new Juju secrets API.
+Starting from the owner, let's see what changes are necessary to the codebase to switch from using plain-text relation data to one backed by Juju secrets.

 <a href="#heading--owner-add-a-secret"><h2 id="heading--owner-add-a-secret">Owner: Add a secret</h2></a>